 She was even a semi-professional Ukrainian folk dancer in the dance troupe Syzokryli, instructed by dancer and choreographer Roma Pryma-Bohachevsky.

 English wasn’t her first language, and she only started to learn English when she was 5 – 6 years old.

-It wasn’t until she was sidelined for the football team that she landed a role in a school play The Vampire, and decided after this to pursue her newfound passion for acting by taking drama at Syracuse University.
+It wasn’t until she was sidelined from the football team that she landed a role in a school play, The Vampire, and decided after this to pursue her newfound passion for acting by taking drama at Syracuse University.

-In 2004 her performance in Sundance Film Festival film Down to the Bone blew audiences away.
-She won a Special Jury Prize award for her work in the film and this helped broaden her acting horizons.
+In 2004 her performance in the Sundance Film Festival film Down to the Bone blew audiences away.
+She won a Special Jury Prize award for her work in the film, and this helped broaden her acting horizons.